Theory of Infectious Disease

 We use a combination of mathematical analysis and computer simulation to examine the evolution and co-evolution of hosts and parasites.
 Themes include:

-The evolution of host defence: resistance and tolerance
+The evolution of host defense: resistance and tolerance

-A large body of theoretical work (link) has been developed to look at how ecological feedbacks affect the evolution of defence to parasites.
-The approach is modern evolutionary game theory that allows the ecological dynamics of the interaction to be taken into account in the evolutionary process.
-This is of crucial importance in the evolution of defence, since the host strategy will affect the parasite prevalence.
-For example resistance as it spreads from rare will tend to reduce prevalence and be less advantageous.
-Other defence mechanisms such as mortality tolerance will have different effects on prevalence.
+A large body of theoretical work has been developed to look at how ecological feedbacks affect the evolution of defense against parasites.
+The approach is a modern evolutionary game theory that allows the ecological dynamics of the interaction to be taken into account in the evolutionary process.
+This is of crucial importance in the evolution of defense, since the host strategy will affect the parasite prevalence.
+For example, resistance, as it spreads from rare, will tend to reduce prevalence and be less advantageous.
+Other defense mechanisms such as mortality tolerance will have different effects on prevalence.

 An early paper is: